noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 ## basics

+- knowing how to read algebraic data types (type annotations) is critical to using scala
 - scope:
   - entities within a block `{}` or `indentation in scala 3` are only visible from within the block
   - ^ and shadow entities of the same names outside the block